alyf-de/liquidity_planning/README.md

 - Outstanding submitted **Purchase Orders**, as well as scheduled **Purchase Orders** using the "Auto Repeat" feature.
 Any billed orders are subtracted from the total to avoid double-counting.
 - Submitted **Sales Invoices**.
 - Employee Salaries, calculated based on the _Cost To Company_ (`ctc`) field from the **Employee** DocType, considering joining and relieving dates.
-The average salary is calculated on a daily basis for the selected perios, hence the total might not add up to the exact amount (`salary = number_of_days * ctc / 30.438`).
+The average salary is calculated on a daily basis for the selected period, hence the total might not add up to the exact amount (`salary = number_of_days * ctc / 30.438`).
 - Approved **Expense Claims**.

 ## Calculation Methods